 Late Action: Applications submitted after January 15 will be reviewed on a case-by-case, space-available basis.

-- A completed application to the University of Denver through the Common Application or the DU Pioneer Application.
+- A completed application, including essay, to the University of Denver through the Common Application or the DU Pioneer Application.

 - A nonrefundable application fee of $60.
 The application fee may be paid during the online application process or may be mailed separately to our office.
 No waivers or deferrals of the application fee are allowed.

-- One letter of recommendation from a counselor or instructor.
+- One letter of recommendation from a counselor or teacher.
 If possible, these letters should include class rank and other quantitative educational information.
+Limit: two letters.

 - SATs (Scholastic Aptitude Test) or ACTs (American College Test).
 One of these test scores is required for the following applicants only:

-- Students who have completed, or will complete, a U.S.-style secondary/high school program, either in the United States or overseas
+- Students who have completed, or will complete, a U.S.-style secondary/high school program (including IB, AP), either in the United States or overseas or a Canadian-style secondary/high school program, either in Canada or overseas.

 - Students wishing to be considered for merit-based scholarships are strongly encouraged to submit SAT or ACT results.